World Platform for

 ecomuseums and community museums

-The aim is the production of a multilingual documentary and a bibliographic pool of resources on ecomuseology and its best practices.
+Our purpose is the production of a multilingual documentary and a bibliographic pool of resources on ecomuseology and its best practices.

-It's the metaphore used by Gerard Corsane at the 2016 ICOM General Conference.
+It is the metaphore used by Gerard Corsane at the 2016 ICOM General Conference.

 - A new version of Educamuseu, an extremely fascinating site through Facebook, using Portuguese and Spanish languages, full of interesting news items about New Museology, was announced. >>more information